Settle the Ball: From Chaotic Kicks to Strategic Play

 And then, they do something even more important.
 They lift their heads.
 They scan the field.
 They assess the situation.
 They develop a strategy.
 Where's the goal?
 Where are their teammates?
 How do they move forward with intention?

-That's the shift we need to make.
-We can't keep reacting to every kick, every challenge, every unpredictable bounce.
+That's the shift we, as MS warriors, need to make.
+We can't keep reacting to every kick, every symptom flare, every unpredictable bounce.
 We need to learn to "settle the ball" in our own lives.
+So, after navigating the initial whirlwind of diagnosis, the uncertainty, the ever-shifting landscape of living with MS, the question becomes: how are you going to settle the ball?

 Are you going to keep running blindly, hoping to get to the goal by sheer force?
 Or are you going to take a breath, assess your situation, and develop a strategy?